Mel Street

-King Malachi "Mel" Street (October 21, 1935 – October 21, 1978) was an American country music singer who had 13 top-20 hits on the Billboard country charts.
+King Malachi "Mel" Street (October 21, 1933 – October 21, 1978) was an American country music singer who had 13 top-20 hits on the Billboard country charts.

 Biography

 Street was born near Grundy, Virginia, United States.
-Publications cite his year of birth as 1933, although his family maintains that he was born in 1935 and his gravestone gives the year as 1936.
+Publications cite his year of birth as 1933 and his family also maintains that he was born in 1933.
+However, his gravestone gives the year as 1936.

 He began performing on western Virginia and West Virginia radio shows at the age of sixteen.
 Street subsequently worked as a radio tower electrician in Ohio, and as a nightclub performer in the Niagara Falls, New York area.
 He moved back to West Virginia in 1963 to open an auto body shop.

 From 1968 to 1972, Street hosted a show on a Bluefield, West Virginia television station.
 He recorded his first single, "Borrowed Angel" – which he also wrote – in 1969 for a small regional record label, Tandem Records.
 A larger label, Royal American Records, picked it up in 1972 and it became a top-10 Billboard hit.
 He recorded the biggest hit of his career, "Lovin' on Back Streets", in 1972.

 Street's last television appearance was in 1977, in which he performed his 1976 hit "I Met A Friend Of Yours Today" on That Good Ole Nashville Music.